nmfs-ost/FIT-committee/README.md

 # FIT-tracking
-Repository for tracking elements of the FIT strategic plan
+Repository for tracking elements of the FIT strategic plan.
+Under construction :construction: